Table of Contents

 - Having employees submit receipts

-- Issuing corporate credit cards to employees for routine purchases
+- Issuing corporate credit cards and virtual cards to employees for routine purchases

 - Making payments to reimburse employees for approved expenses